How to use the Energy Footprint Tool

 Or you can watch a demonstration of how to use it via youtube here:

-The Energy Footprint Tool for 2023 is now open
+The Energy Footprint Tool for 2023 is still open

 Why do we need the EFT?